SAML-Toolkits/python-saml/README.md

         },
         // If you need to specify requested attributes, set a
         // attributeConsumingService. nameFormat, attributeValue and
-        // friendlyName can be ommited
+        // friendlyName can be omitted
         "attributeConsumingService": {
                 "ServiceName": "SP test",
                 "serviceDescription": "Test Service",